KRAs vs KPIs

 - Basic Forecasting Training

-- Business Analytics Essentials
+- Business Analytics Essentials (one day)

 - Business Process Mapping for Improvement